Priscillasky/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that displays contents of a current working directory
+Script that displays contents of current working directory